RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/How-can-I-Help-CALC.md

 Likewise, our mutual friend Tim perceives a shortcoming in how CALC raises money for missionaries.
 I maintain that _it's not_ CALC's responsibility.
 Fundraising is hard work.
 It's made that much more difficult when there's any expectation that CALC will somehow _take care of it all_.

 That said, if collectivism is the force with which I am contending, maybe this is where I can help CALC.
-In doing so, CALC will be prepared for the next missionary raised up from within our midst (I pray God continues to do this).
-If only there was some way to eliminate all the _If onlies..._
+My hope is to prepare CALC for the next missionary raised up from within our midst (let's all pray God continues to do this).

-### I propose an experiment.
+### If only there was some way to eliminate all the _If onlies..._

+I propose an experiment.
 The outcome of this experiment will make life easier for me and future missionaries raised up within CALC.
 One of two things will happend: either the collective church raises the cash and I start work, or it fails and we set the matter to rest once and for all.
 Fundraising will be made easier when individuals are no longer able to defer their responsibility in carrying out the Great Commission to the group.

 Here are the nuts and bolts of my own ministry budget.
 I don't start my mission until I raise $120,000 per year.
 This is a modest and achievable goal.
 Expressed in other ways: